BrianJ-4/FanControl/README.md

 Connecting this to a Arduino Uno and triggering the relays worked perfectly.
 So the next step was to give it the ability to be controlled through the internet.

 In order to do this I switched from a Arduino Uno to a NodeMCU ESP8266 board.
 The onboard ESP8266 wifi microchip allowed me to control the board through the internet.
 But, I needed a way to bridge the microcontroller and Google Assistant.
-And after some research IFTT seemed like the best option.
-IFTT allowed for me to link custom Google Assistant commands with HTTP Requests that would contain a command word used to control the fan.
+And after some research IFTTT seemed like the best option.
+IFTTT allowed for me to link custom Google Assistant commands with HTTP Requests that would contain a command word used to control the fan.
 In order to enable the microcontroller to get these requests I used a service called Remoteme.
 Remoteme hosted a server that I could send HTTP requests to in order to change the value of variables stored on the server.
 And then using the Remoteme Arduino library I could have my microcontroller listen for changes in the variables in the server and perform the appropriate actions.

-So in order to combine all this, I created a IFTT applet for controlling fan speed, one for controlling light status, and one for turning the fan off.
+So in order to combine all this, I created a IFTTT applet for controlling fan speed, one for controlling light status, and one for turning the fan off.
 Each applet has a custom Google Assistant command.
 For Example, when controlling fan speed, the assistant command is, "Set fan speed to ___".
 The blank being the keyword, high, medium, or low.
 This value is then passed to Remoteme where the speed variable is updated, and then the microcontroller will pick up that a change has happened in the variable and perform the appropriate action.

 ## The Final Schematic